Bugatti1982/Car-Finder/README.md

 Marcellus will meet with us on Sunday Oct 6 10:00am to discuss assigned tasks we will assign his tasks at that time.

 Mattison has not contacted us yet on a time he can meet so we can discuss his tasks.

+### Meeting Notes Oct 6, 2024

+Brandon and Nate got our server connected